 I currently live and work in Lancaster as a musician and Adult Education Tutor.
 My interest in the co-operative movement stems from having been a member of Single Step Co-op Lancaster.
 As part of a team who collectively ran a small wholefood and book shop I was involved in the planning, decision making and day to day running of the business.

-My professional career has been in developing computer technology for leading corporations.
-In July 2008, after 22 years in the industry I decided to retire from full time employment and spend more time pursuing those things I feel more strongly about.
+I am a former technologist, having spent a career developing computer systems for leading financial corporations.
+However, in 2008, I decided to retire from full time employment and spend more time pursuing those things I feel more strongly about.

 John Ashton C.B.E.